Back to employers

 Recognise and Raise Awareness

 Each year, Coles recognises International Day of People with Disability.
 Through various activities, we support and educate our team members on disability and accessibility, as well as encourage our teams to share stories and recognise this day with their teams and the wider communities.

 By becoming National Relay Service (NRS) friendly we provide even better service and support to a wide range of people in the community.
 The NRS is a free phone service that assists people who are deaf or have a hearing or speech impairment to make phone calls which they could otherwise not make.
 Partnering with the NRS makes it even easier for our customers to get in touch.

 Mycoles is our team member engagement platform providing upto- date information on various topics, benefits and Coles news.
 The mysupport area contains useful information including topics like Flexibility, Carers, Ageing, Disability and Social and Emotional Wellbeing.
 The mynews area provides a direct way to raise awareness and share the latest Coles news, celebrations and important information. mycoles is available to all our team members nationally.

-Pride at Coles
+Pride and LGBTI inclusion at Coles

 There are currently no jobs available

 Unfortunately there are currently no positions available at Coles, please check back soon.